katisern/lego-database-analysis/README.md

 The main objective of this project is to answer the following question:

 **What patterns can be identified in the use of colors and parts across LEGO sets and themes?**
+**Are there enough pieces to quantifiable create a entirely new set?**

 ## Dataset
 The dataset used in this project consists of multiple related tables representing LEGO data, including: